 While the Fisher Library remains closed to the public due to community efforts to curb the spread of Covid-19, we are offering limited online services to researchers, including reference assistance.
-We can provide reserachers with free copies of items from our collections within the following guidelines:
+We can provide researchers with free copies of items from our collections within the following guidelines:

 - The researcher must be able to clearly identify what specific material they need from the collection.

 - Staff will be available for research consultations by email or phone to assist in identifying material, within the limits imposed by working from home.
 For assistance, please send an e-mail to our general e-mail account, or consult our staff directory for specific subject expertise.

 - When possible, staff will direct researchers to currently available on-line digital resources.

 - Each copy request is limited to 50 pages of a PDF scan -or- 5 high resolution scans.

 - Researchers will be limited to two requests in a four-week period.

 - Materials must be requested using the webform below.